fcelda/nsec5-draft/nsec5.md

 > Closest provable encloser is in zone.

-> Closest provable encloser covers (not matches) the QNAME.  \[Sharon says that this terminology "covers (not matches)" is really confusing to me.
-What does "covers" mean in the context of a DNS name?
-Is this defined in some other RFC?
-If so, maybe we should point to that other RFC?]
+> Closest provable encloser covers (not matches) the QNAME.

 > NSEC5 RR matching the closest provable encloser has Opt-Out flag set.